-Jamf is the one third party solution which Microsoft advised all the organizations to look into if they are looking for more deep level management of Mac Devices with Intune.
+Jamf is the one third-party solution that Microsoft advised all the organizations to look into if they are looking for more deep-level management of Mac Devices with Intune.

 Learn to Troubleshoot Intune Issues

-Intune troubleshooting made easy in the MEM portal.
-It’s recommended to start with “Microsoft Intune – Help and support” page in MEM Admin center portal whenever you face issue with Intune.
+Intune troubleshooting is made easy in the MEM portal.
+It’s recommended to start with the “Microsoft Intune – Help and support” page in the MEM Admin center portal whenever you face any issue with Intune.

 I have a post where I discussed “Start Troubleshooting Intune Policy Deployment Issues from Intune“.
 More details in the Video experience here.